cBioPortal/cbioportal-frontend/packages/oncoprintjs/README.md

 In order to use it, just `require` it into your script.

     const Oncoprint = require('oncoprintjs');

+It can also be imported

+    import Oncoprint from "oncoprintjs";

-This will load the `Oncoprint` prototype into your environment.
-A full documentation of the API is still pending, but to see the basic usage in action, please follow the instructions below and take a look at the examples in the `test/` directory.
+A full documentation of the API is still pending, but the typescript declarations in `index.d.ts` may be of use.

 ## Development
 ### Getting Started